Guest post by long-term traveler Jacqueline Boss

 Find jobs on WanderJobs

-The simplest way to find adventure travel jobs with housing is to use WanderJobs.com.
+One of the easiest ways to find adventure travel jobs with housing is to use WanderJobs.com.
 It’s the only job board which requires companies to provide housing to employees in order to post a job.

 There are many more websites, most much smaller, where you can find similar jobs or jobs in more specific career fields, like yoga, SCUBA, TEFL, and more.